TouchTunes/web-qa-tech-assignment/README.md

 Please give us instructions of where to put our own login information and detailed framework environment setup guidance if we want to run your code locally.
 Bonus question: inside the framework, you are welcome to do more than we asked in the above question to demonstrate you automation skills.

+**Please do not make a pull request.
+Give us a link to your repository instead.**